 - Wide multidisciplinary supervisor pool

-- Located in a stylish state-of-the-art scientific building on one of the largest university-hospital complexes in the UK
+- Located in a stylish state-of-the-art scientific building at one of the largest university-hospitals in the UK

 - Automatic consideration for award of bursary (up to £4,000 per year) for the duration of your PhD

 - Funding available each year to support your conference attendance

 - Home to the British Heart Foundation Chair in Cardiovascular and Diabetes Research, Professor Mark Kearney

 You will be able to find out more about our current students and their exciting PhD projects below:

 Applicants must have, or be expected to obtain a 2.1 (or equivalent) relevant BSc degree.
 This must be a subject relevant to your proposed field of research such as biological, physical sciences or other subjects aligned to medicine and relevant to your proposed field of research.